centreon/centreon-documentation/versioned_docs/version-23.10/reporting/backup-restore.md

 (line **67**) located here:
 **/usr/share/centreon-bi-backup/centreon-bi-backup-web.sh**

-> We advise to export backups to another resource in order to secure them.
+> We advise you to export backups to another resource in order to secure them.

 ### Backing up the reporting server

 > It is important to have at least 5 GB of free space on the **Volume Group**
 > hosting the **data** storage MariaDB DBMS.
-To check free
+To check your free
 > space, run the following command by entering the name of the **Volume Group**
 >
 >       vgdisplay vg_data | grep -i free